unicef-drp/Ahead-of-the-Storm-DATAPIPELINE/README.md

    - Checks if envelopes intersect with region of interest
    - Creates impact views for each country in the region
    - Marks storm as processed in `storms.json`

+Requirements:
+- Valid Snowflake credentials (`SNOWFLAKE_*`)
+- Network access to Snowflake

+Note:
+- `--skip-analysis` does not bypass Snowflake fetching in the current `update` flow.

 **Output Example:**
 ```